 Premises About Interpersonal Communication

-process awareness, the odds of all participants filling these needs well enough in
+process awareness, the odds of all participants filling these needs well enough in important situations can be

 under 10%.
 (A D ?)